- Home/

 £500

-• Claiming the repairs allowance
+- Claiming the repairs allowance

-If the landlord declines a claim, they must:
+If we decline a claim, we must:

-• advise you of your right to dispute the decision
+- advise you of your right to dispute the decision

-• set out the complaints handling process.
+- set out the complaints handling process.

 Transferring the allowance to a new owner

-• However, if the new owner buys a 100% share, the repairs allowance will not transfer to them
+- However, if the new owner buys a 100% share, the repairs allowance will not transfer to them.

 Can you buy more shares?

-• 6.
-Buying more shares
+- 6. Buying more shares

 You can buy more shares in your home.
 This is known as 'staircasing'.

-• If you buy more shares in your home, the rent will go down.
+- If you buy more shares in your home, the rent will go down.

-• Where you require legal advice when buying more shares, you are responsible for paying your own legal fees.
+- Where you require legal advice when buying more shares, you are responsible for paying your own legal fees.

-• Your mortgage lender will require you to instruct a solicitor if you are borrowing money to fund any purchase of additional shares.
+- Your mortgage lender will require you to instruct a solicitor if you are borrowing money to fund any purchase of additional shares.

-• The landlord is responsible for paying their own legal fees related to share purchase transactions.
+- The landlord is responsible for paying their own legal fees related to share purchase transactions.

-• Buying shares of 5% or more
+- Buying shares of 5% or more

 You can buy additional shares of 5% or more at any time.

-• You’ll need to know your home’s market value.
+- You’ll need to know your home’s market value.
 You’ll need to pay for a valuation by a surveyor who is registered with the Royal Institution of Chartered Surveyors (RICS).

-• The responsibility for who arranges the valuation (you or the landlord) is in the ‘Home valuation’ section of the ‘Summary of costs’ document.
+- The responsibility for who arranges the valuation (you or the landlord) is in the ‘Home valuation’ section of the ‘Summary of costs’ document.
 You can find a registered surveyor on the RICS website.

-• The landlord may charge an administration fee each time you buy a share of 5% or more.
+- The landlord may charge an administration fee each time you buy a share of 5% or more.
 The fee is stated in the ‘Summary of costs’ document.

 You will need to have your landlord's permission to make home improvements.
 If you have made home improvements, then your home valuation must show two amounts:

-• the current market value - this is the home's value including any increase because of home improvements
+- the current market value - this is the home's value including any increase because of home improvements

-• the unimproved value - this is the home's value ignoring the value added by
+- the unimproved value - this is the home's value ignoring the value added by

 any home improvements carried out.